buildpacks/spec/platform.md

 Where:

-- `-buildpacks` MUST specify input from a buildpacks directory as defined in the Buildpacks Directory Layout section.
+- `-buildpacks` MUST specify input from a buildpacks directory as defined in the [Buildpacks Directory Layout](#buildpacks-directory-layout) section.
-- `-order` MUST specify input from an overriding `order.toml` file path as defined in the Data Format section.
+- `-order` MUST specify input from an overriding `order.toml` file path as defined in the [Data Format](#data-format) section.
-- `-group` MUST specify output to a `group.toml` file path as defined in the Data Format section.
+- `-group` MUST specify output to a `group.toml` file path as defined in the [Data Format](#data-format) section.
-- `-plan` MUST specify output to a Build Plan as defined in the Buildpack Interface Specification.
+- `-plan` MUST specify output to a Build Plan as defined in the [Buildpack Interface Specification](#buildpacks-directory-layout).

 The build image MUST initiate the build phase when the `/lifecycle/builder` executable is invoked.
-Invoking this executable with no flags is equivalent to invoking it with all accepted flags and their default values, as such:
+Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.

 ```bash
 /lifecycle/builder -buildpacks /buildpacks -group ./group.toml -plan ./plan.toml